 Cyber Security

 With the exponential growth of NFT transactions and digital world, cyber security has become more of a priority.
-Malicious actors may create fake NFTs under famous artists'
+Malicious actors may create fake NFTs under famous artists.

-Fig IV.
-Risks and Challenges in NFTs[18]
+Fig. Risks and Challenges in NFTs[18]

 names or sell copies of popular NFTs; this could lead to copyright theft, false giveaways, and airdrops via NFT airdrops.
 Technology has made it easier to trade digital assets but also presents significant security risks.